ryanhammer/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+  -useRouteMatch gives access to the 'Match' component without rendering a <Route> component

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?
+  -Form validation is a method that developers can use to ensure that users interact with a form in the desired way before trying to submit with incomplete or incorrect information.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.
+  -End to end testing is a method of testing applications that tests all facets of the user experience.
+This includes static elements and their appearance as well as the dynamic ways a user might interact with an application and how the app responds.

 ## Instructions